Unilever hit by first ever strike in Britain

 A Unilever spokeswoman confirmed the action was taking place but said the company had had time to prepare for the action so there would be no shortages of its products made in Britain such as Dove deodorants, Comfort fabric softeners and Colman's mustard.

-Unilever is looking to push through the pension changes as its UK scheme currently has a deficit of around 680 million pounds ($1.1 billion).
+Unilever is looking to push through the pension changes as its UK scheme currently has a deficit of around 680 million pounds.